-A guardrail system must also be used if a worker is exposed to a fall of 2.4 metres or more and has access to the open side of a:
+Sections 26 and 26.1 of the Regulation for Construction Projects (O. Reg.
+213/91) require this.
+Subsection 26.3 (1) requires that a guardrail system must also be used if a worker is exposed to a fall of 2.4 metres or more and has access to the open side of a:

 If it’s not reasonably possible to install a guardrail system, a worker must be protected from the fall hazard by one of the following under the Regulation for Construction Projects:

-The components of any method used for fall protection must meet the requirements of any applicable National Standards of Canada (CSA) standard listed in Subsection 26.1 (3).
+The components of any method used for fall protection must meet the requirements of any applicable National Standards of Canada (CSA) standard listed in subsection 26.1 (3).

 Under the Regulation for Construction Projects a suspended platform or suspended scaffold must:

-A worker who is on or getting on or off a suspended platform or a suspended scaffold must wear a full body harness connected to a fall arrest system as prescribed in Subsection 141 (1).
+A worker who is on or getting on or off a suspended platform or a suspended scaffold must wear a full body harness connected to a fall arrest system as prescribed in subsection 141 (1).

-A multi-point suspended scaffold and all of its components must be designed by a professional engineer in accordance with good engineering practice and must meet the requirements in Section 142.2.
+A multi-point suspended scaffold and all of its components must be designed by a professional engineer in accordance with good engineering practice and must meet the requirements in section 142.2.

-An elevating work platform must be designed by a professional engineer in accordance with good engineering practice to meet the requirements of the applicable National Standards of Canada standards and must be equipped with guardrails as prescribed in Subsections 144 (1)(7) of the regulation.
+An elevating work platform must be designed by a professional engineer in accordance with good engineering practice to meet the requirements of the applicable National Standards of Canada standards and must be equipped with guardrails as prescribed in subsections 144 (1) and (7) of the regulation.

-Scaffolds that meet the requirements of the Regulation for Construction Projects must be used when work cannot be done from the ground, a building or another permanent structure without posing a hazard to the workers (Subsection 125 (1)).
+Scaffolds that meet the requirements of the Regulation for Construction Projects must be used when work cannot be done from the ground, a building or another permanent structure without posing a hazard to the workers [subsection 125 (1)].

-In accordance with Section 80, a ladder used as a regular means of access between levels of a structure must:
+In accordance with section 80, a ladder used as a regular means of access between levels of a structure must: